edf825/westpac-balance/README.md

 Introduction
 ------------

-A pair of quick and dirty scripts using Westpac NZ's undocumented `gobal` service, 'reverse engineered' [1] from their Cash Tank app.
+A pair of quick and dirty scripts for fetching your Westpac NZ balance using their undocumented `gobal` service, 'reverse engineered' [1] from their Cash Tank app.
 Does not store usernames or passwords.

 Usage
 -----